Lymphatic system: Tertiary lymphoid organs

 Tertiary lymphoid organs (TLOs) are abnormal lymph node-like structures that form in peripheral tissues at sites of chronic inflammation, such as chronic infection, transplanted organs undergoing graft rejection, some cancers, and autoimmune and autoimmune-related diseases.
-TLOs are regulated differently from the normal process whereby lymphoid tissues are formed during ontogeny, being dependent on cytokines and hematopoietic cells, but still drain interstitial fluid and transport lymphocytes in response to the same chemical messengers and gradients.
+TLOs are often characterized by CD20+ B cell zone, which is surrounded by CD3+ T cell zone, similar to the lymph follicles in secondary lymphoid organs (SLOs) and are regulated differently from the normal process whereby lymphoid tissues are formed during ontogeny, being dependent on cytokines and hematopoietic cells, but still drain interstitial fluid and transport lymphocytes in response to the same chemical messengers and gradients.
+Mature TLOs often have an active germinal center, surrounded by a network of follicular dendritic cells (FDCs).
+Although the specific composition of TLOs may vary, within the T cell compartment, the dominant subset of T cells is CD4+ T follicular helper (TFH) cells, but certain number of CD8+ cytotoxic T cells, CD4+ T helper 1 (TH1) cells, and regulatory T cells (Tregs) can also be found within the T cell zone.
+The B cell zone contains two main areas.
+The mantle is located at the periphery and composed of naive immunoglobulin D (IgD)+ B cells surrounding the germinal centre.
+The latter is defined by the presence of proliferating Ki67+CD23+ B cells and a CD21+ FDC network, as observed in SLOs.
 TLOs typically contain far fewer lymphocytes, and assume an immune role only when challenged with antigens that result in inflammation.
 They achieve this by importing the lymphocytes from blood and lymph.
-TLOs often have an active germinal center, surrounded by a network of follicular dendritic cells (FDCs).